Every new arrival wants to know if they can survive or live well in Thailand on X thousand baht a month?

 Phil's analysis and comment

 Q2.
-How much of that can you realistically save per month?
+How much money can you save each month?

 Q3.
 How much do you pay for your accommodation and what do you live in exactly (house, apartment, condo)?